 Have you been arrested for refusing to take a blood or a breath test?
-New York’s “implied consent” law states that anyone who is suspected of driving while intoxicated must submit to a blood or breath tests if issued by a police officer.
+New York’s “implied consent” law states that anyone who is suspected of driving while intoxicated must submit to a blood or breath tests if properly requested by a police officer.
 The laws can penalize someone for refusing with a minimum one year license revocation.

 Implied consent laws make the battle of fighting DWI charges that much harder to overcome.
 Refusing the tests do make it difficult for prosecutors to secure a conviction.
 However, the fact that you have refused the tests may still be used against you in trial, as a DWI attorney in the Bronx can explain.

 The penalties for refusal might include the following:

-Second refusal: Licensee suspension for 18 months, if there a previous refusal or DWI conviction in the last 5 years
+- Second refusal: Licensee revocation for 18 months minimum, if there a previous refusal or DWI conviction in the last 5 years

 We urge you to call us as soon as possible and request a free appointment with a DWI lawyer in the Westchester, Bronx or Manhattan area or elsewhere.